enonethreezed/DefenderLab/README.md

 # DefenderLab
-Creating a defender lab from scratch, for fun sake.
+Creating a defender lab from scratch, for fun's sake.